Circleville, Ohio: Early history

 By the mid-18th century, the Lenape (Delaware Indians) were pushed west from Pennsylvania by European settlers flowing into the colony.
 The Lenape were given permission by the Wyandot people to settle in the Ohio country.
-One of their settlements was Maguck, built by 1750 on the banks of the Scioto River.
+One of their settlements was Maguck, a small village built before 1750 on the banks of the Scioto River.
 Modern Circleville was built to the north of this site.

-The frontier explorer Christopher Gist was the first recorded European visitor to the Circleville area.
-Gist reached Maguck, the small Lenape village of about 10 families on the east bank of the Scioto River, on January 20, 1751.
-He wrote that he had stayed in the town for four days.
-Between the time of establishment of the United States and of the city's settlement, the land was owned by the US federal government, as opposed to other land in the county which was part of the Virginia Military District.
+Frontier explorer Christopher Gist was the first recorded European explorer of the Circleville area.
+On January 20, 1751, Gist visited Maguck, which had a small population of about 10 families.
+He wrote in his journal that he had stayed in the town for four days.
+Between the time of the establishment of the United States and of the city's settlement, the land was owned by the US federal government (As opposed to other land in the county, which was part of the Virginia Military District).